VicHofs/NLW/README.md

 This project is under the MIT license.
 See the [LICENSE](https://github.com/VicHofs/NLW-01/LICENSE) for details.

+🚀Lastly, I'd like to thank Diego Fernandes and the Rocketseat team for providing this excellent program.🚀

 Made with ❤ by Victor Hofstetter :wave: [Get in touch!](https://www.linkedin.com/in/victor-hofstetter/)